-School council meetings are held with pupils to gain insight into pupil perception and experiences regarding teaching and their learning.
+Pupil Parliament meetings are held with pupils to gain insight into pupil perception and experiences regarding teaching and their learning.
 Pupils also receive an annual questionnaire to gather their views on a wide range of issues.

 Pupils have also recently started joining leaders in lesson observations to help provide a pupils view on what the learning is like

 We have an annual parent questionnaire to provide parents with the opportunity to feedback on school performance.
 This is enhanced by providing parents with a report on their child’s progress at each data point.
 These reports provide a clear opportunity for both parent and pupil feedback.
 Parents are also given the opportunity to provide feedback during our two scheduled parents evening sessions in the Autumn and Spring Terms.

 The Governing body at Beanfield play a very important role in monitoring the quality of teaching & learning at Beanfield.
 Governors spend at least three days a year in school focusing on their designated area of responsibility as well as talking to pupils, parents and staff to gain a clear picture of our performance.
 This detail is cross referenced against a scrutiny of our performance data, presentations from senior leaders and a range of key questions designed to identify strengths and areas for improvement.